The previous post in this series is:

 The next objection is that, if the Flood changed the worlds topography completely, then the Tigris and Euphrates could not have existed before the Flood.
 That’s partially correct: the rivers we today call Tigris and Euphrates did not exist before the Flood.

 That’s the objection, but there’s a very simple explanation: people named the current Tigris and Euphrates after the original rivers.
-London, Ontario, Canada was formed in 1793 by British General John Graves Simcoe3.
+For example, London, Ontario, Canada was formed in 1793 by British General John Graves Simcoe3.
 He even named the river the town is built on the Thames.

 There are Londons in Christmas Island, Finland, Nigeria, South Africa, and the United States (which has three cities and 14 unincorporated communities named London).
 So, naming places with the same names as one in the homeland is a long and storied tradition.